roshinithangachamy/Conversion-of-PCB-Gerber-Files-to-Auto-leveller-code-for-fabrication-of-Automatic-Street-Light./README.md

 9.Autolevelling should be done for only engraving file.<br>
 ## THEORY:
 In the process of PCB prototyping using CNC machines, converting Gerber files into G-Code is a crucial step.
 Gerber files, which are generated from PCB design software such as Eagle, KiCad, or Altium, contain all the essential data related to copper traces, drill holes, and board outlines.
 These files are loaded into CopperCAM, a specialized software tool used to convert Gerber data into machine-readable G-Code.
 G-Code is the standard language for CNC machines, containing instructions for tool paths, feed rates, and operations like drilling, engraving, and cutting.
 CopperCAM allows users to define tool parameters and optimize machining paths for precise and efficient milling.
 It separates different PCB layers (top, bottom, drill, outline) and converts each into a suitable toolpath, which is then saved as G-Code.
 Once the G-Code is generated, it is essential to ensure that the CNC engraving bit maintains consistent depth across the entire surface of the copper-clad board, as even minor surface irregularities can affect trace quality.
 To overcome this, AutoLeveller software is used.
-This tool takes the original G-Code and enhances it by adding auto-leveling commands, which probe various points on the PCB surface to measure height differences.
-Based on these measurements, it adjusts the Z-axis movements dynamically during machining, ensuring that the engraving depth remains constant.
-This results in high precision and better-quality PCB fabrication.
-By integrating CopperCAM and AutoLeveller in the workflow, the process from Gerber file to fully auto-leveled CNC-ready code becomes streamlined, accurate, and suitable for creating reliable circuit boards such as the automatic street light control system.
 ## EXPECTED OUTPUT:
 ### Copper CAM
 ### Engraving G Code